 Check with your airline to see if travel from your country of origin is permitted, as restrictions may be imposed with little notice.

-Eligible travelers must fill out a health declaration form 24 hours before departure, and complete an immigration arrival card which will be handed out by airline crew.
+Eligible travelers must fill out a health declaration form 24 hours before departure, and complete an immigration arrival card which will be handed out by the airline crew.

 For the latest information, stay up to date with the Ministry of Tourism in the Maldives, and check your government's travel advice before booking a trip.